ericriv/FIFO_Project/README.md

     - empty
 	- neither
 	- full

-- Randomized Tests
-  - Random push/pop sequences
+- Scoreboard
-  - Stress test with long random streams
+  - Reference model implemented using SystemVerilog queue
+  - On write: enqueue data into reference model
+  - On read: compare DUT output with expected data from reference model
+  - Flags mismatches in order, data corruption, or dropped entries